Villajoyosa AKA La Vila Joiosa is a small beach town on the Costa Blanca in Spain.

 Here are some of our favourite places to eat in Villajoyosa:

-El Hogar del Pescador- Next to the Yacht Club- Club Nàutic- with views over the marina this is a well-known seafood restaurant popular with locals and visitors in the know.
-Arroz Negra for 2 people with a chilled bottle of Rose was a lunchtime well spent!
+Next to the Yacht Club- Club Nàutic- with views over the marina El Hogar del Pescador is a well-known seafood restaurant popular with locals and visitors in the know.
+Arroz Negra for two people with a chilled bottle of Rose was a lunchtime well spent!

-La Mar de Salat- A friendly and laid-back restaurant at the end of the main beach.
+La Mar de Salat is a friendly and laid-back restaurant at the end of the main beach.
 It is a great place for a bocadillo and beer for lunch or a reasonably priced daily menu.

-T- Class- A short stroll from the main beach but still beachfront is this Asian/ Spanish fusion restaurant.
-A seasonal salad with cured duck ham, pear, rocket and dried fruits followed by a bacalao main course was excellent.
+A short stroll from the main beach but still beachfront is T- Class, an Asian/ Spanish fusion restaurant.
+A seasonal salad with cured duck ham, pear, rocket, and dried fruits followed by a bacalao main course was excellent.